aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-eml-aspose-email-java/_index.md

 String fileName = dataDir + "test.eml"; // Define the file name
 ```

-#### Step 2: Load the EML File
+#### Step 2: load the EML file
+`MailMessage` is Aspose.Email's core object that represents an email, including headers, body, and attachments.
 Now we actually **how to load eml** – the library makes it a one‑liner:

 ```java
 MailMessage msg = MailMessage.load(fileName); // Loads the EML file
 ```

-#### Step 3: Set Up a Custom Progress Handler
+#### Step 3: set up a custom progress handler
-Create an `EmlSaveOptions` instance and attach a handler that will be invoked for each conversion event:
+`EmlSaveOptions` configures how the message is written to disk and lets you plug in a progress listener.
+`ConversionProgressEventHandler` is the interface Aspose.Email uses to raise events for each stage of the save operation.
+Create an instance and attach it to the options object:

 ```java
 ByteArrayOutputStream bos = new ByteArrayOutputStream(); // Create an output stream